Dates: 6/25 - 6/26

 We didn't make it to the 13.5 miles to the Confluence, but we were too tired so we decided to set up camp.
 This was one of the hardest days we've ever hiked.
 The soft sand and heat really got to us, and my feet were killing me.
 We all could barely take another step when we set up camp and went to look for water.

-The next day we woke up early, packed up, and started on the hike out to White House.
+The next day we woke up early, had breakfast (more backpacking meal ideas), packed up, and started on the hike out to White House.
 We passed the Confluence along the way, and we realized we were pretty close to making it the day before.
 It was actually good we set up camp where we did because the ground near the Confluence was more moist.

 From the confluence it was another 7.3 miles, but we were all so eager to beat the sun so we maintained a quick pace.
 Also the trail was more rocky, so it gave us a more sturdy ground to walk on and gave our sore calves a break.